wwyxu/checkbox-workflow-react-challenge/README.md

 - Naming files index.ts and nesting them within a folder of its intended name, can decouple logic further this way and nest child components within the folder
 - Pros, easier to scale and maintain child components
-- Cons, many folders to manage
+- Cons, more folders to manage

 ex.
 │   ├── modal/